Wellness

 Can you drink electrolytes while fasting?

 Yes, electrolytes are generally safe to drink while fasting and can help maintain hydration, energy, and mental clarity.
 Most fasting methods allow electrolytes as long as they contain no calories, sugar, or flavorings that trigger digestion.
 Look for pure mineral blends with sodium, potassium, and magnesium.
 They can help reduce headaches, fatigue, and dizziness often associated with extended fasts.
-If your fasting plan is medically supervised, confirm with your doctor for personalized guidance.

 Does alkaline water have electrolytes?

 Yes, most alkaline water contains electrolytes, though amounts vary by brand.
-Alkaline water typically includes minerals like calcium, magnesium, and potassium, which raise its pH level and contribute to hydration.
+Alkaline water typically includes minerals like calcium, magnesium, and potassium, which raise it’s pH level and contribute to hydration.
 However, the electrolyte content is usually lower than what you’d find in dedicated sports drinks or electrolyte powders.
 While alkaline water may offer a smoother taste and mild mineral benefits, it should not replace true electrolyte supplementation after heavy sweating, illness, or intense workouts.

 Do electrolytes help with constipation?